 Bringing together small groups of friends that loosely know each other keeps conversation light, flowing, and engaging.
 It’s fun getting to know strangers, connected by friends, and an intimate group provides the right vibe to explore and get to know new connections.

 I’m partial to several curated boards strewn throughout the space to encourage mingling, moving, and snacking wherever small groups congregate.
 A mix of store-bought and homemade keeps the prep to a minimum and gives plenty of variety to snack on.
-To fancy up the food, I pull out all my platters, bowls, and vessels and to build layers + add height.
+To fancy up the food (and to build layers plus add height), I pull out all my platters, bowls, and vessels.
 I always plan for one more hearty snack to make an appearance about halfway through the evening, once everyone is a couple of drinks in.
 A few recent faves: this cheesy goodness, grilled skirt steak, and these chicken meatballs.

 Your friend who’s a closet mixologist, quietly brewing her own concoctions at home?
 Ask her to bring her latest obsession with enough to share.
 The guy with the best playlists on Spotify?
 Sign him up to bring the tunes.
 Not a baker?
 Ask a friend to bring dessert.
 Sharing the workload eases your stress as the host, and everyone loves to show off their skills when given the chance!